-The Commissioner is currently chair-elect of ENOC, the European Network of Ombudspersons for Children.
+Commissioner, Bruce Adamson, was previously the chair of ENOC, the European Network of Ombudspersons for Children 2020-21.

-ENOC is a network which includes Children’s Commissioners and Children’s Ombudspersons, all of who promote and protect children’s rights as laid out in the UNCRC.
-There are 34 member countries who come together to share information and strategies.
+ENOC is a network which includes Children’s Commissioners and Children’s Ombudspersons, who all promote and protect children’s rights as laid out in the UNCRC.
+There are representatives from 34 member countries who come together to share information and strategies.

 More in the Rights questions and answers section

 What was agreed at the 2020 ENOC Conference?

 Each year, ENOC releases a position statement on the children’s rights topic discussed at its conference.
 In 2020, that was Child Rights Impact Assessments.